Papers, preprints, and conference proceedings

 - Compactness and finiteness theorems for rotationally symmetric self shrinkers.
 To appear in the Journal of Geometric Analysis. link

 In this note I show some compactness and finiteness theorems for rotationally symmetric self shrinkers: first for general such self shrinkers with an entropy bound, then for self shrinkers with convex profile curve but no other assumption, and finally a finiteness theorem assuming reflection symmetry.
+Essentially due to rotational symmetry, the results are not confined in small dimension in contrast to many related compactness results for minimal surfaces.
+These results give some further positive evidence on the question of uniqueness of Angenent's donut (the shrinker version of Lawson's conjecture), at least amongst rotationally symmetric shrinkers and subclasses.

 - On the construction of closed nonconvex nonsoliton ancient mean curvature flows (joint with Theodora Bourni and Mat Langford).
 To appear in IMRN link